Generic Name: alpha-1 proteinase inhibitor (human) (AL-fa PROE-teen-ase in-HIB-i-ter)

 Dizziness; headache; joint swelling; pain, swelling, or redness at the injection site; sluggishness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest tightness or discomfort; dark urine; fainting; new or worsening lung or breathing problems or cough; severe or persistent headache or dizziness; stomach pain; symptoms of infection (eg, fever, chills, muscle aches, sore throat); unusual bruising or bleeding; wheezing; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest tightness or discomfort; dark urine; fainting; new or worsening lung or breathing problems or cough; severe or persistent headache or dizziness; shortness of breath; stomach pain; symptoms of infection (eg, fever, chills, muscle aches, sore throat); unusual bruising or bleeding; wheezing; yellowing of the skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.